ferb97/Term-Project-1-1/README.md

 # DX-Ball Game

 This project is an implementation of the classic **DX-Ball game** using the **iGraphics library** in the C programming language.
 It features exciting gameplay with enhanced functionalities and additional perks.
+Here is the [Youtube Link](https://youtu.be/pI7ulg6F__I)

 ## Game Overview
 - The player controls a paddle at the bottom of the screen to deflect a ball, hitting colored blocks at the top.